 Training/competition for speakers in the 12-14 age group.
 Topics based on Australian history.
 This is the NSW site.

-Entries should be submitted before late March.
+Entries to be submitted by end of March.
 Local finals will be held between 22 July and 9 August 2019 [Weeks 1 to 3 of Term 3].
 Regional Finals from 26 to 29 August 2019.
 Semi-Finals will be held 13 September with the State Final on 21 October 2019.

 ‘The Legacy Junior Public Speaking Award is aimed at enhancing the oral communication and public speaking skills of secondary students aged 12 to 14 years, and help young people appreciate the ideals of Legacy – voluntary service, caring, mateship and remembrance’.

 Entry Form from the site needing to be submitted by late April.
-State Event dates run from May to August.
+Dates for Regional Finals are found on New ! this page.

 Plain English Speaking Award